-Photographers and creatives need processing power and screen quality from their laptop.
+Photographers and creatives need power and screen quality from their laptop.
+We’ll explain the key features to look out for and then take a look at 3 of our favourite laptops…

 - Screen resolution – when working up-close in Photoshop, detail is key.
 Look for laptops with high-resolution screens

-- Processing power – Photoshop is a demanding application and you’ll need Intel Core i5 and i7 processors to get the best from it
+- Processing power – Photoshop is demanding.
+You’ll need Intel Core i5 or Core i7 processors to get the best from it

 - RAM – Photoshop uses lots of your computer’s RAM (internal memory).
 Look for a minimum of 8GB